 - Delays in proceeding with plans/projects until the board has given its approval;

 - Lack of time/energy spent on designing the future and ensuring that real owner-accountability is taking place.

 Meanwhile, consider this: if the board is consumed with managing the organization, who is focused on governing?
 As John Carver says, “The time-honored practice of board approval trivializes the board-staff conversation, camouflages the board’s failure to clarity organizational values, mistakes wandering-around-in-the-presence-of-data for monitoring, and cheats everyone of the opportunity for outstanding board leadership.”
 (John Carver in John Carver on Board Leadership, Jossey-Bass, 2002, p.
 423.)

 Rest assured, there is a way for boards to truly lead organizations ethically and accountably, while maximizing freedom for the CEO and staff to achieve results.
-To stimulate new conversations around your board table about accountability, delegation, and governance, download the free board discussion tool below, or schedule a free consultation for more information on how to boost board and organizational effectiveness.
+To stimulate new conversations around your board table about accountability, delegation, and governance, take our online governance course, or schedule a free consultation for more information on how to boost board and organizational effectiveness.